jamarr/pics/README.md

-Tutorial from Mordern React with Redux course.
+Tutorial from Modern React with Redux course.